Quickstart ARC: towards distributed computing in a few minutes - x509 edition

 With ARC7 you can setup a Computing Element and try common distributed computing workflows in just a few minutes!

-ARC7 comes with so-called zero configuration included and works out of the box without any configuration at all.
+ARC7 comes with so-called zero configuration included and works out of the box without any manual configuration.
+It has a pre-installed x509 host certificate signed by a Test-CA.

 The ARC server can be set up to accept both user x509 certificates and user tokens in paralell, or just one of the two.
 This is up to you.